clouditor/clouditor/README.md

 ## QuickStart with UI

-In order to just build and run the Clouditor , without generating the protobuf file, one can use the following script.
+In order to just build and run the Clouditor, without generating the protobuf file, one can use the `run-engine-with-ui.sh` script.
 This still requires Go and Node.js to be installed.
+For example, to run the engine in-memory with the Azure provider the following command can be used:

 ```
-./run-engine-with-ui.sh
+./run-engine-with-ui.sh --discovery-provider=azure
 ```

 This will start the all-in-on-engine with all discoverers enabled and launches the UI on http://localhost:5173.
 The